1. I'm Not Afraid of the Dark

 War Horse by Michael Morpurgo (Historical Fiction)

-4. Give Me a Clue!
+4. Give Me a Clue

+Choose a book for this prompt that dives into the world of mystery, crime or uncovering secrets.
+This could include classic whodunits, detective stories, gripping thrillers or tales of uncovering hidden truths.
 Look for stories where solving a puzzle or exposing wrongdoing takes precedence, keeping you guessing until the end!
 Books with twists and turns, suspense, clever plots and uncovering the unexpected are perfect for this prompt.

 Gone Girl by Gillian Flynn (Thriller)